ltrujello/ltrujello.github.io/content/cs/arch_install/arch_install.md

 ```

 # Configure the network
+Congrats!
+You now have Arch Linux.
+Now hell begins (not really).

-Next you need to configure your network which can be anything from seamless to a huge pain in the ass.
+You next need to configure your network which can be anything from seamless to a huge pain in the ass.
 There are various network packages you can choose.
 In my case, I eventually settled on Network Manager.

 First identify what wifi card your computer has.
 To do this, run the command
 ```